6seva6/Virtualization-with-KVM/2 Hypervisors + 1 Shared storage with NFS + 1 Virtual Machine Manager on separate srver.md

 # Virtualization with KVM and QEMU
 For this exercise, we will need:

-- Oracle VM VirtualBox installed
+- VMware installed.
+I tried Oracle VirtualBox, but it doesn't properly support nested virtualization.
-- Any version of a Linux server (for example, AlmaLinux 9.5)
+- Any version of a Linux server will work.
+Personally, I'll be using AlmaLinux 9.5 on hypervisors with NFS, and Ubuntu 22.04 on Virtual Machine Manager (VMM).
-- A terminal capable of establishing an SSH connection (for example, PowerShell)
+- A terminal capable of establishing an SSH connection (for example, PowerShell).
+I prefer to use [MobaXterm](https://mobaxterm.mobatek.net/).

 VM Preparation:
 - Open the VM’s Settings.